 Best for Nightlife/Singles: Papaya Playa Project

 Single travelers or anyone looking for a social experience in Tulum should check-in at Papaya Playa Project.
 The clientele is a mix of digital nomads, creatives, and millennials looking for more than just a cocktail on the beach (not that there’s anything wrong with that).
 In the rustic-cool communal areas, there’s a sociable atmosphere, with an amphitheater intended for guests to perform, present ideas, and collaborate.
 At night, the bar has an upbeat vibe with house music playing that attracts plenty of non-guests from other hotels.
 Papaya Playa Project also attracts world-class DJs for dance parties on the sand which go late into the night.
-It’s especially renowned for its monthly full moon parties and hosting incredible acts during the annual BPM electronic music festival in nearby Playa Del Carmen.
+It’s especially renowned for its monthly full moon parties.

 There’s a room to suit every budget at Papaya Playa Project, from bungalows with concrete floors and the most basic amenities (bed, mosquito net, ceiling fan, toilet, shower) to decadent 387-square-foot luxury villas with a private pool.
 The hotel also has an impressive sustainability policy, so you can leave Tulum with a clean conscience.